JamesBrownR/MeetingSurge/_posts/2025-11-25-website-redesign.md

         <p>A good website should be easy to manage.
 You should be able to make basic changes whenever you need to, without technical headaches.</p>

         <h2>6.
 Your Site Loads Slowly</h2>
-        <p>Doesn't seem important.
+        <p>Doesn't seem important?
 But customers won't wait.
 If your website takes more than 3 seconds to load, most people will hit the back button and call your competitor instead.</p>
         <p>Slow websites annoy customers and hurt your Google rank.
 Speed matters more than you think.</p>

         <h2>7.
 You're Embarrassed to Share Your Website</h2>